StefanCermak/The-Portfolio/USER_GUIDE.md

 - ⚪ Blue/Black = Neutral

 **Sorting**: Click on any column header to sort by that value.
+**Finance Info**: Click on the stock name to open its Yahoo Finance page.
+**Details View**: Click the arrow next to a stock to see individual purchase details.
+**AI Analysis**: If configured, click the "🧠stock analysis" button for insights.
+**Hover Tips**: Hover over "++" and "--" for explanations of opportunity and risk indicators.

 ### Trade History Features